 After initial recovery, Monica developed osteonecrosis, a condition known as "dying of the bone."
 Monica's humerus bones started to crumble and she became confined to a wheelchair.
 Monica eventually hired a caretaker to help her do basic daily tasks, such as bathing, eating, and dressing.

 The financial fallout was devastating.
-Monica was awarded Social Security Disability Benefits, but it took 2-1/2 years to get the payments, not uncommon when trying to be approved for SSDI Benefits.
-She used up her retirement savings to pay expenses.
+Monica was awarded Social Security Disability Benefits, but it took more than two years to receive payments, not uncommon.
+She used her retirement savings to pay expenses.
 She wasn't able to work and she couldn't afford to pay the rent.